In-Network-Machine-Learning/P4Pir/README.md

 ## Acknowledgment
-This work was partly supported by the Otto Mønsted Foundation, VMware, and EU Horizon SMARTEDGE (101092908).
+This work was partly supported by the Otto Mønsted Foundation, VMware, and EU Horizon SMARTEDGE (101092908, UKRI 10056403).